 7 people favorited this theater

-First a newsreel theatre, known as the Tele-View Theatre, it became the Hitching Post Theatre from January 24, 1941 with Gene Autry in “Melody Ranch” & Roy Rogers in “Robin Hood of the Pecos”.
-The programing was now devoted to westerns.
 On November 3, 1949 it was renamed Paris Theatre, becoming an art house and reopening with the West Coast premiere of Stanley Holloway in “Passport to Pimlico”.
-It was closed by the late-1950’s.
+It was closed on July 31, 1953 with the short 3D movie “Love for Sale” starring Bella Starr.

 An empty lot replaced it which was utilised as an open plaza in front of the new Hollywood/Vine metro station.
 In early-2007, construction work began on the site, with a new building that incorporates the metro station entrance.

-Just login to your account and subscribe to this theater
+Just login to your account and subscribe to this theater.